mukulsidhu3/android-logger-lib/README.md

 # XmlFormatter

+XML notation is very helpful to read and understand log messages.
+Hence, XMLFormatter provides an efficient way to achieve the same.
 The XmlFormatter class helps format unformatted XML strings.

 Example: